 LIFE With Guns: ‘Drawing a Bead on Safety,’ 1956

 [NOTE: LIFE.com is aware that encountering images of guns and children in a classroom might be distressing to some readers — even if those images were made decades ago and depict an adult instructing schoolkids in a rural community in the proper and safe use of firearms.
-Our intention is not to incite, or inflame, but to add context and perhaps even some nuance to the current national dialog around guns and gun violence in the United States.]
+Our intention is not to incite, but to add context and nuance to the national dialog around guns and gun violence in the United States.]